-Healy’s Cornish Cyder Farm is a 15 minute drive from Turo and is well worth a visit to get an insight of the production methods of this popular beverage.
+Healy’s Cornish Cyder Farm is a 15-minute drive from Truro and is well worth a visit to get an insight of the production methods of this popular beverage.

 You can also pull your own pint of Rattler Cyder for just £3 a pint!
 You can purchase day tickets or an annual pass, which lets you come back for a year free of charge.

 Take the 304 bus to the stop called ‘Garage’ and then the 88 to a stop titled ‘Bus Shelter’, which is right by the Cyder Farm (ask the bus driver if you’re confused).

 With acres of stunning gardens, parkland and river vistas, it’s the perfect place for a walk close to Truro.

-Nowadays, it is the UK’s largest tea gardens, and Britain’s first homegrown tea was grown here (as recent as 2005!).
+Nowadays, it is the UK’s largest tea gardens, and Britain’s first homegrown tea was grown here (as recently as 2005!).